 Chicken Chess was invented at lunch one day in late 2005 by the scheming minds of racy and surfnsuds.
-They dreamed up the idea of playing Suicide chess with Benedict characteristics.
+They dreamed up the idea of playing Antichess with Benedict characteristics.
 The resulting variant proved manic, fun, and hard to predict.
 Making that first crucial move feels a little like the old game of Chicken ("You go first" "No, you" "No, you!")
 Thus the name...

 Game rules